balena-os/takeover/README.md

 You can also specify your own NetworkManager configuration file using the ```--nwmgr-cfg``` option.

 If no network configurations are found *takeover* will print an error message and abort to keep you from accidentally migrating a configuration that will not be able to come online.
-This check can be overridden by specifyng the
+This check can be overridden by specifying the
 ```--np-nwmgr-check``` option.

 By default *takeover* will migrate the devices hostname.
 This can be disabled using the ```--no-keep-name``` option.